theRealAph/ScopeLocals/README.md

 method you'll be in trouble.
 And if the callback happens on a different thread, this approach breaks down altogether.

+We need a better way to do this.

 The core idea of scope locals is to support something like a "special variable" in Common Lisp.
 This is a dynamically-scoped variable, which acquires a value on entry to a lexical scope; when that scope